Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 Physical processes

-.
 Like manual processes, workplaces have many physical processes that can be digitized.
-Physical processes consume a great deal of paper — about 115 billion sheets a year — and pull employees away from more important tasks.
-How to fix: Use software to digitize physical processes and remove the extra administrative burden.
+Physical processes lead to significant paper use, about 115 billion sheets of paper each year, and distract employees from more important tasks.
+How to fix it: Use software to digitize physical processes and eliminate unnecessary administrative burden.

 Replace paper forms with online forms that can be easily distributed, viewed, and shared with other team members and customers.
 Automate document management, approvals, reminders, and notifications.
 Digitizing documentation will reduce the need for storage space.